Click to enlarge

 These coins are known as follows:

-1) Mark or 1000 Units.
+1) Mark or 1000 Units which would be similar to a silver dollar.
 This unique coin is listed as Breen 1099 and in Taxay as EP8.
-It is presently owned by John J. Ford Jr having been purchased at the Garrett I sale.

-3) Bit or 100 Units.
+3) Bit or 100 Units which would be similar to a dime.
 Three examples are known in both plain and twin olive leave edge varities.
 The coins are listed as Breen 1103-1104 and in Taxay as EP11-EP12.
 One of the two known leaved edge coins, ex Garrett is in the collection of John J. Ford Jr., the other was sold as lot 112 of Stacks 5/91 auction.
 The plain edge coin was also earlier in the Garrett collection.
 It is now in the collection of Eric P. Newman.
 All three are illustrated in the Stacks 5/91 catalog.

 An 8 unit coin is also believed to have been produced but is unverified today.